arunitgupta/Hackathon-Fall-16-Heron-Twitter-Analyisis/README.md

 * **Guidelined to run the program:**
    - Run the topologies as a Java Application (No need of heron setup or topology submit to heron)
-   - Open the project folder in terminal, go to folder called web and type following command.
+   - Open the project folder in terminal, go to folder called web and type following command:

         ```
         python -m SimpleHTTPServer
        ```
-   - Go to web browser and start type
+   - Go to web browser and type:

       ```
       http://localhost:<port_number>
       ```